samisalkosuo/scripts/README.md

 ## Warning

 Some or more of these scripts are not, as they say, "production quality".
-There are hardcoded stuff, stuff related to very specific environments or setup and so.
+There are hardcoded stuff, stuff related to very specific environments or setup and so on.
 You have been warned.

 ## Scripts